computational-psychology/stimupy/docs/howtos/display.md

 ```

 To use `stimupy` stimuli in PyschoPy experiments then
-requires creating the stimuli in, and exporting them from, Python,
+requires creating the stimuli in, and exporting them from Python,
 and importing them into MATLAB for display:

 1. Generate the `stim` using `stimupy` code (Python)